As the world pursues ways of slowing down climate change, preserving wildlife, and supporting billions of people we continue with deforestation. Why?!

-Forests are animals’ habitats, so many animals such as elephants and rhinos rely on them.
-They’ve got a crucial role in mitigating climate change because they act as a carbon basin, saturating carbon dioxide that would otherwise be free in the atmosphere.
+Forests are animals’ habitats.
+Many animals such as elephants and rhinos rely on them.
+They have a crucial role in mitigating climate change because they act as a carbon sink, literally feeding from carbon dioxide that would otherwise be free in the atmosphere.

-Clearing down forests by burning trees is the reason behind 11% of the total carbon dioxide emission responsible for global warming.
+Clearing forests by burning the trees is the reason behind an 11% increase of carbon dioxide emissions.

-According to the World Wildlife Fund (WWF) forests cover more than 30% of the Earth’s land surface.
+According to the World Wildlife Fund, forests cover more than 30% of Earth’s land surface.

 These forested areas are known to provide food, medicine, and fuel for more than a billion people.

-Forests provide 13.4 million people with jobs in the forest sector worldwide, and another 41 million people have got jobs connected to forests.
+Forests directly provide around 13 million people with jobs worldwide, and another 41 million people with jobs connected to forestry.

-Most of the deforestation nowadays is happening in the tropics.
-New roads are built through the dense forests to make areas that were inaccessible in the past now within our reach.
+Most modern deforestation is happening in the tropics.
+New roads are built through dense forest to allow access for logging to previously inaccessible areas.

-Satellite reports state that tropical forests are being cleared at a staggering rate of 8 million hectares per year.
-Size-wise, it is about the extent of the Czech Republic!
+Satellite images show that tropical forests are being cleared at a staggering rate of 8 million hectares per year.
+This is about the size of the Czech Republic!

 52% of all the land used for food production today is reasonably or severely impacted by soil erosion.